valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/valtimo-backend-libraries.md

 * **Introduced replacement to header based pagination**

-  Several endpoints that use links in the HTTP headers to paginate results have a new version with endpoints that return the pagination information in the response body.
+  Several endpoints that use URLs in the HTTP headers to paginate results have a new version with endpoints that return the pagination information in the response body.
 The following endpoints are impacted by this change:

   *  `/api/v1/choice-fields` -> `/api/v2/choice-fields`